mitric-lab/programming_theochem/src/03-molecular_integrals/03-overlap_integrals.md

 ## Overlap Integrals

 We can now proceed to calculate molecular integrals, starting with overlap integrals.
-An overlap integral between two centers $A$ and
+An overlap integral between two centres $A$ and
 $B$ are defined as
 $$
 S_{ijk,lmn}^{A,B} =